 The award also includes $3,000 to be used as a stipend for the interim leader (or leadership team) in recognition of the additional responsibilities they will assume in the executive director’s absence.

-O2 Initiatives offers up to 15 hours of coaching in partnership with CompassPoint Nonprofit Services to help organizations prepare for the sabbatical, assist interim teams during the executive director’s leave, and provide support with re-entry and learning once the sabbatical is completed.
+O2 Initiatives offers up to 25 hours of coaching to help organizations prepare for the sabbatical, assist interim teams during the executive director’s leave, and provide support with re-entry and learning once the sabbatical is completed.

 Staff Professional Development Fund: up to $7,500

 In addition, awardees will be invited to request up to $7,500 to support professional development within their organizations.

 An initial $5,000 will be made available to awardees upon submission of a plan for the use of these funds.
 In the year following the sabbatical, an additional $2,500 will be made available in the structure of a 1:1 challenge match.
 O2 Initiatives will match every dollar the board raises or contributes up to $2,500.